History History

 Persian domination

-From 545 B.C. onwards, the Persian king Cyrus the Great set out on a campaign against the Scythian archers, which he subjected to five years of campaigning.
-Sogdiana, Bactria and Khorezm became three of the satrapies of the Achaemenid Empire, and were included under the name Touran.
-Under the Achaemenid dynasty, the Persian Empire was already traversed by a network of royal roads and had a very elaborate mail system, consisting of relays and guard posts, and trade already existed in Eurasia.
-Lapis lazuli, copper and incense were traded there.
+From 545 BC, the Persian king Cyrus the Great campaigned against the Scythian archers, subduing them after five years.
+Sogdiana, Bactria and Khorezm, three of the satrapies of the Achaemenid Empire, came to be known as Touran.
+By the time of the Achaemenid dynasty, the Persian Empire was already criss-crossed by a network of royal roads and boasted an elaborate courier system of relays and guard posts.
+Trade already existed in Eurasia.
+Lapis lazuli, copper and incense were traded.

 330 av.
 J.-C.